 Also under Family And Relationship LawFamily And Relationship Law Home

-Advice On Binding Financial Agreements
+Advice on Binding Financial Agreements

-When parties do not want to finalise a property division through the Family Law Act process, they can enter into a Binding Financial Agreement.
+When parties do not want to finalise a property division through the Family Law Act process, they can instead enter into a Binding Financial Agreement.

 While our firm will not be able to draft an Agreement for you or sign off on the agreement, we can offer legal advice about the pros and cons of a potential agreement.

-What Are Binding Financial Agreements?
+What are Binding Financial Agreements?

 However, there are strict obligations each party must comply with for this kind of agreement to be binding and enforceable.
-For example, before signing, parties must obtain legal advice about the effect of the agreement on their rights and the advantages and disadvantages of entering the agreement and it must be signed by both parties.
+For example, before signing, parties must obtain legal advice about the effect of the agreement and on their rights and the advantages and disadvantages of entering the agreement and it must be signed by both parties.

-By entering into a Binding Financial Agreement you are effectively dismissing your rights and entitlements pursuant to the Family Law Act 1975.
+By entering into a Binding Financial Agreement, you are effectively dismissing your rights and entitlements pursuant to the Family Law Act 1975.
 It is therefore very important that you know what those rights and entitlements are or might be before entering into the agreement.

-Can A Binding Financial Agreement Be Set Aside?
+Can a Binding Financial Agreement be set aside?

 There are a limited number of circumstances in which a Binding Financial Agreement may be set aside.
-These include where the Agreement was entered into for fraudulent purposes, where circumstances have arisen since the agreement was made which make it impractical for the agreement or part of the agreement to be carried out, or where there has been a material change of circumstances.
+These include where the agreement was entered into for fraudulent purposes, where circumstances have arisen since the agreement was made which make it impractical for the agreement or part of the agreement to be carried out, or where there has been a material change of circumstances.

 It is very important to receive legal advice at any stage of the Binding Financial Agreement process for your peace of mind and so that you can have the knowledge you need to make an informed decision about the Agreement.